 Of the three Sinatra-Kelly films, I consider this one to be the most fun!
 I really enjoy the music, from the title tune, to “Strictly U.S.A,” to “The Hat My Dear Old Father Wore Upon St. Patrick’s Day!”
 Just about all of the music can easily get stuck in my head whenever I watch it!
 The humor generally works for me, too, especially how much they poke fun at Sinatra and how light he was, whether it be by Betty Garrett carrying him over her shoulder with ease, or all the stuff he was trying to eat to get his weight up during the spring training montage.
 At one hour, thirty-three minutes in length, this movie does away with the length problem of the earlier Anchors Aweigh, and everything seems to fit so much better.
 And the addition of Jules Munshin as Gene and Frank’s buddy manages to make things work, especially for the little comedy bit that the three of them do for goofing around for the fans a few times before some of the games.

 Now, is the movie perfect?
 No, it does have its problems.
-There are aspects that feel like a re-tread of Anchors Aweigh, with Frank again playing a guy who is shy around women, and needs the help of Gene Kelly’s ladies’ man.
+There are aspects that feel like a re-tread of Anchors Aweigh, with Frank again playing a guy who is shy around women, and needs the help of ladies’ man Gene Kelly .
 Not to mention Frank falling for one gal, only to realize he likes somebody else while Gene falls for the first girl.
-Plus, the song “Yes, Indeedy” seems to fill the “locker room talk” song role that “I Begged Her” filled in Anchors Aweigh (although, given the choice between the two, I’ll live with “Yes, Indeedy,” as the other song is too slow and would be better removed from that movie).
-The ending is a little weak, as well.
-From what I gathered, Gene Kelly and Stanley Donen wrote the story for this movie, but they were never able to come up with a proper ending, so we got stuck with a song-and-dance where the four leads broke character.
-Admittedly, I’ve seen worse endings.
-And, for some, the fact that actress Esther Williams, known for her underwater ballets, barely spends any time in the water, might also have a problem with this movie (although, to be fair, I’m not sure how they could realistically fit an underwater ballet into the story).
-Either way, I do enjoy this movie and would highly recommend it!
+Plus, the song “Yes, Indeedy” seems to fill the “locker room talk” song role that “I Begged Her” filled in Anchors Aweigh (although, given the choice between the two, I’ll live with “Yes, Indeedy,” as the other song is too slow and would be better removed from that movie entirely).
+I’d also say that the ending is a little weak.
+From what I’ve read in the biography Gene Kelly: A Life Of Dance And Dreams by Alvin Yudkoff, Gene Kelly and Stanley Donen were never able to come up with a proper ending to their story, so we got stuck with a song-and-dance where the four leads broke character.
+Personally, I’ve seen worse endings, so it’s not a huge problem.
+And, for some, the fact that actress Esther Williams, known for her underwater ballets, barely spends any time in the water, might also be a minor problem with this movie (although, to be fair, I’m not sure how they could realistically fit an underwater ballet into the story).
+Still, she is enough of an athlete herself that she seems to fit the role better than either Kathryn Grayson or Judy Garland would have.
+Even with these issues, I do enjoy this movie very much, and would highly recommend it!

 This movie is available on DVD from Warner Home Video.